Model Context Protocol (MCP) Quick Start Guide

 await session.initialize()

-# Get the resource list without wildcards
+# Get the list of resources without wildcards

 res = await session.list_resources()